GSI-HPC/cvmfs-chef-cookbook/documents/client.markdown

 Attributes
 ----------

+Deploy the public keys to CVMFS servers with attributes in `node.cvmfs.keys`.

 The default configuration (affecting all mounted repositories) is defined with attributes in `node.cvmfs.default_local`, and written to `/etc/cvmfs/default.local`.

 * `cache_base` (default `/var/cache/cvmfs`) – Path to the local repository cache.